 - We submitted and received two separate grants in 2010 and 2011 from the Maryland Higher Education Commission (MHEC) to develop and deliver completely online ECE courses using the Mobile Studio Technology.
 I played a leading role in the approval by MHEC in 2011 of the first and only completely online ECE curriculum in the State of Maryland.

 - I have served as the Program Director for the “Foundations of Mathematics” (FOM) web-based course for the past twelve years.
 The goal of the FOM summer online math enrichment program is to improve the math skills of freshmen engineering students, and prepare them for the math placement exams.
-During the past thirteen years, close to 450 engineering students have participated and benefited from the FOM online course and have successfully graduated from one of the three engineering programs.
+During the past thirteen years, more than 500 engineering students have participated and benefited from the FOM online course and have successfully graduated from one of the four engineering programs.

 - National Science Foundation, “Experimental Centric Based Engineering Curriculum for HBCUs,” 09/15/2013 – 08/31/2017, $3,801,901 (Co-Principal Investigator)